JayaniLakshika/Monash_PhD_thesis/chapters/03-chap3.pdf.md

 ### Visualizations

-The package offers several $2\text{-}D$ visualizations (Figure \@ref(fig:geom-outputs-pdf)), including a full hexagonal grid, a hexagonal grid that matches the data, a full grid based on centroid triangulation, a centroid triangulation grid that aligns with the data, and a triangular mesh for any provided set of points.
+The package offers several $2\text{-}D$ visualizations (@fig-geom-outputs-pdf), including a full hexagonal grid, a hexagonal grid that matches the data, a full grid based on centroid triangulation, a centroid triangulation grid that aligns with the data, and a triangular mesh for any provided set of points.

 The generated $p\text{-}D$ model, overlaid with the data, can also be visualized using `show_langevitour`.
 Additionally, it features a function for visualizing the $2\text{-}D$ projection of the fitted model overlaid on the data, called `plot_proj`.